A&P show offers town taste of country life

 There were also things for the dogs who were visiting the show and plenty of water to keep them hydrated, she said.

-Alexandra Māori health provider, Uruuruwhenua Hauora were also at the show, offering water, sunscreen and muesli bars to visitors, as well as running a vaccine and health checkup clinic out of their van.
+Alexandra Māori health provider, Uruuruwhenua Hauora were also at the show, offering water, sunscreen and muesli bars to visitors, as well as running a vaccine and health checkup clinic from their van.